Navid200/xDrip/docs/Starting-G6.md

  ---

- [this](./Dexcom_page.md) page contains all the guides and notes about using xDrip for DExcom.
-If you have a question that is notcovered, please [tell](./Contact.md) us.
+ [this](./Dexcom_page.md) page contains all the guides and notes about using xDrip for Dexcom.
+If you have a question that is not covered, please [tell](./Contact.md) us.

  If you are coming from G5, or another CGM, you need to get used to factory calibration.
 Give it a chance.
 Most people don't need to calibrate a new G6 sensor as long as the calibration code is entered properly.